-How Shiva was transformed from a meat-loving deity to a vegetarian god
+Why banning the sale of meat along the Kanwariya route is specially ironic

 Last week, several publications reported that the government in Uttar Pradesh had banned the sale of meat and eggs in Dadri.
 This was done to facilitate the Kanwar Yatra, an annual march to the Ganges in Haridwar, where devotees collect water from the holy river in pots that is then offered to Shiva.
 The pilgrimage is undertaken during the month of Shravan (which falls in July-August), dedicated to Shiva.

-The ban is ironical, given Shiva’s penchant for meat (as the above story shows) and highlights how Hindutva’s forced vegetarianism runs contrary to the beliefs and practices of several Indic sects.
+The ban is ironical and highlights how Hindutva’s forced vegetarianism runs contrary to the beliefs and practices of several Indic sects.

 Shiva, a Puranic god, started small as Rudra (meaning savage or wild) in the Rig Veda.
 A minor god, with only two and a half hymns dedicated to him, Rudra is attractive, with a tawny complexion and matted hair.
 A forest dweller and an ace archer, he hunts and eats his prey.
 Rudra gains prominence in the Yajur Veda (particularly the Krishna Yajur Veda, one of the two sections the text is grouped into) where he acquires several names, including Shiva, and many traits perceived as sinister.
 Much like how Krishna was transformed from a tribal deity to a supreme god in the Puranic tradition, here Rudra is merged with a non-Aryan mountain deity.